sillynov/autosens/README.md

 Contributions are always welcome!

-If you have a new game that you think should be added to the base program, please feel free to open a pull request!
+If you have a new game that you think should be added to the base program, please feel free to open a pull request or issue!

 ## Acknowledgements

 Thanks to the Kovaaks team for allowing the use of their formulae, this would've been impossible without them <3

+Thanks to [@hytioo](https://www.github.com/hytioo) for helping with Steam Library detection and a few other things.

 ## License